 He has been Director of the Centre for Quantum Dynamics at Griffith University since 2007.

-He was elected as a Fellow of the Australian Academy of Science in 2008, and a Fellow of the American Physical Society in 2012.
+He was elected as a Fellow of the Australian Academy of Science in 2008, a Fellow of the American Physical Society in 2012, and a Fellow of the Optical Society (of America) in 2017.